latacora/unsiemly/README.md

 * Their original purpose was to forward data to SIEMs
 * The API is very similar
-* They share one of their authors
+* They share an author

 However, they are different projects with different goals.
 This project is an abstraction over SIEMs, consuming mostly-structured data and giving you tools